Baloch nationalist–Islamic State conflict

-The Baloch Nationalist–Islamic State conflict refers to a series of violent engagements primarily between the Islamic State's affiliates and Baloch nationalists in and around the Balochistan province of Pakistan.
+The Baloch nationalist–Islamic State conflict refers to a series of violent engagements primarily between the Islamic State's affiliates and Baloch nationalists in and around the Balochistan province of Pakistan.

 Background

 Insurgency, militancy, and anti-Shi'ism in Balochistan

 Balochistan has long been a region affected by insurgency and militancy, with various Baloch nationalist groups, including the BLA, engaging in armed resistance against the Pakistani state.
 ISKP, an affiliate of the Islamic State active in Afghanistan, Iran and Pakistan, has also operated sporadically in Balochistan, particularly targeting Shi’a and other minorities.
 ISKP has excused attacks on Balochistan's Shia community as a way to stop the expansion of Shia madrass in Balochistan.

-Recent rise in insurgency, militancy, ethnic and sectarian violence in Balochistan
+Recent rise in violence in Balochistan

 In the 2010s, attacks against the Shia community by sectarian groups—though not always directly related to the political struggle—rose, contributing to tensions in Balochistan.
 In Pakistan, the ethnic separatist insurgency is low-scale but ongoing mainly in southern Balochistan, as well as sectarian and religiously motivated militancy concentrated mainly in northern and central Balochistan.